 1. Executive summary

 Before you dive into the nitty gritty details, it is best to provide some basic information about your dance studio.
-This is where you will outline your core values and objectives to set the focus for the rest of your business plan.
+This is where you will outline your core values and objectives to set the focus for the rest of your business plan, including your business concept, target customers, key competitors, and operations plan.

 This is also a good place to include a mission statement that clearly defines the “why” behind your dance studio.
-Think about what you strive to offer your students, employees, and community and explain how you will proudly deliver that here.
+Think about what you strive to offer your students, employees, and community and explain how you will proudly deliver that here at your dance school.

 2. Company description